TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 After choosing the Codex, you will be prompted to select a text from the Hebrew Bible via the :py:func:`fn_GetUserInput` function.

 For example::

-   C:\TorahBibleCodes> ipython

-   In [1]: %run p.py

-   WITHIN FUNCTION:  BEGIN FUNCTION #1 - GET USER INPUT; CHOOSE TEXT TO SEARCH
+   WITHIN FUNCTION:  BEGIN FUNCTION #1B - GET USER INPUT; CHOOSE TEXT TO SEARCH

    Please select text to search: